Frozenfire92/LudumDare45/README.md

-# LudumDare45
-A smol game for a jam
+# Super Colonize Bot: A smol game for a Ludum Dare 45